Random fields and the geometry of Wiener space: Introduction and motivation

-In this work, we consider infinite dimensional extensions of some finite dimensional Gaussian geometric functionals called the Gaussian Minkowski functionals.
-These functionals appear as coefficients in the probability content of a tube around a convex set $D \subset \real^k$ under the standard Gaussian law $N(0, I_{k \times k})$.
-Using these infinite dimensional extensions, we consider geometric properties of some smooth random fields in the spirit of \cite{RFG} that can be expressed in terms of reasonably smooth Wiener functionals.

-\section{Introduction and Motivation}
+\section{Introduction and motivation}

-We start with a description of a certain class of set functionals determined by the canonical Gaussian measure on $\real^k$.
+We start with a description of a certain class of set functionals determined by the canonical Gaussian measure on~$\real^k$.
 By canonical, we shall mean centered and having covariance $I_{k \times k}$.
-Its density with respect to Lebesgue measure on $\real^k$ is therefore given by $(2\pi)^{-k/2}e^{-\|x\|^2/2}$.
+Its density with respect to the Lebesgue measure on $\real^k$ is therefore given by $(2\pi)^{-k/2}e^{-\|x\|^2/2}$.
+For this measure, we consider computing the probability content of a tube around $M$, leading us to a \textit{Gaussian tube formula} which we state as

-The set functionals, formally defined in \eqref{eq:finite:Gaussian:tube:formula}, arise in certain statistical problems involving a smoothly parameterized set of regression models.
-Our motivating example begins therefore with a reasonably smooth subset $M \subset \real^n$ which smoothly indexes a family of linear regression models.
-Such linear models are often used in statistical analysis of fMRI data as championed by the late Keith Worsley \cite{Worsley1,Worsley2,Worsley3}.
-More precisely, for each $x\in M$, consider a linear regression model given by